Nesbitt Memorial Library

 Library staff is always willing to assist patrons at the front desk . . .

-. . . or at the main card catalog console, which
+. . . or at the main card catalog consoles near the front entrance and in the non-fiction section.

 The children's section occupies about one-third of the floor space in the main reading room . . .